unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/SimpleFeed.md

 # How to create a simple feed

-In this tutorial you will learn how to create an MVUX project and use a combination of a feed (`IFeed<T>`) and the `FeedView` control to load and display data coming from a service.
+In this tutorial you will learn how to create an MVUX project and use a combination of a feed (`IFeed<T>`) and the `FeedView` control to asynchronously load and display data coming from a service.

- - The data will come from a service that asynchronously provides a single value of current weather information upon request.
+ - The data will come from a service that asynchronously provides. a single value of current weather information upon request.
- - An IFeed will be created and used to asynchronously request data from the service.
+ - An `IFeed` will be created and used to asynchronously request data from the service.
  - The `FeedView` control will be used to display the data and automatically respond to the current feed status.
- - The `FeedView` will be styled to use a different template when awaiting data from the service
+ - The `FeedView` will be styled to use a different template when awaiting data from the service.
  - A Refresh button will be added to retrieve the latest weather data on-demand.

 ## Create the Model